 Conclusion

 When the complexity of embedded systems is medium/high, using RTOS becomes necessary.
-Any RTOS mostly leverages software interrupts/exceptions as we have seen to perform context switching.
-While the location of storing the contexts, instructions used for that etc., may change the underlying premise remains the same.
+Any RTOS mostly leverages software interrupts/exceptions to implement interrupts for context switching as we have seen.
+Context switching in FreeRTOS and context switching in Renesas RH850 both demonstrate how this mechanism drives task preemption in real-time embedded systems.
+While the location of storing the contexts, instructions used for that etc., may change, the underlying premise remains the same.
+This is why RTOS development for critical applications demands careful design of the interrupt-driven scheduling layer.

 To learn more about the handling of interrupts in embedded firmware and how they can enhance the efficiency and responsiveness of your embedded systems, I encourage you to explore our earlier blogs - Interrupt handling in embedded software, ARM Interrupt Controllers - The gateway to CPU's attention, Interrupt Handling in ARM Cortex M Core, Interrupt Handling in Renesas RH850 MCUs, and Interrupt Handling in PIC MCUs.